 - frying flipper

 - 2 quart mixing bowl

-- a metal container to holder the turkey when baking
+- a metal container to hold the turkey when baking

 - 17 lb turkey or chicken/turkey stock

 - 4 tbsp palm oil (Spectrum palm shortening is what I like sort of tastes like butter).